The Common Sense Accord

 Article VI — Drafts

-MLB will hold a Rule 5 draft on December 1st of each season.
+MLB will hold a Rule 5 draft in December of each season.
 Teams will have the option to submit a draft list from which OOTP will draw draft selections from.
 Submitting a draft list is not required.
 Teams cannot make more selections than they have open secondary roster spots.
-Players selected in the Rule 5 draft must stay on the selecting team’s active roster or DL for one full season.
+Players selected in the Rule 5 draft must stay on the selecting team’s active roster or IL for one full season.
 They may also be placed on waivers or traded.
 If the player changes teams, the roster restrictions move with the player.
 If they are reassigned to the minor leagues, they will be automatically returned to their previous team.
 All healthy players eligible to return from the 60-day DL must be placed on the roster or released during the sim cycle preceding the Rule 5 draft.

 Article VII — Trades